 Jordanian universities and research institutions maintain a lively exchange with Germany in a wide variety of areas.
 Many Jordanian scientists and academics studied or obtained their doctorates in Germany and conduct joint research projects with German colleagues.
 With the help of German scholarships or at their own expense, numerous Jordanian students, doctoral candidates and professors come to Germany every year for short or long-term stays.

-The German-Jordanian University (GJU), which was launched in 2005, is Germany’s biggest university export project with a focus on engineering subjects and business studies.
-This state university’s curriculum and teaching programmes are modelled on those of German universities of applied sciences.
+The German-Jordanian University (GJU), which was launched in 2005, is Germany’s biggest university export project, with a focus on engineering subjects and business studies.
+This state university’s curricula and teaching programmes are modelled on those of German universities of applied sciences.
 Partnerships with an ever-expanding network of Jordanian and German companies shape teaching and research at GJU.
 Since 2005, Magdeburg-Stendal University of Applied Sciences has been GJU’s leading project partner in the DAAD programme German Higher Education Projects Abroad.
-In their fourth year, all GJU students spend a semester studying at one of the more than 80 German partner universities as well as completing a compulsory work experience stint in Germany.
+In their fourth year, all GJU students spend a semester studying at one of the more than 100 German partner universities as well as completing a compulsory work experience stint in Germany.

 In archaeology, Germany and Jordan have had close cooperative relations based on mutual trust for many decades.
 A branch of the German Protestant Institute of Archaeology of the Holy Land (DEIAHL), which is also a research unit of the DAI, coordinates joint excavations with the Department of Antiquities of Jordan, especially in the north of the country (Jerash, Gadara, Tell Zira’a near Umm Qais and Tell Usher near Irbid).